proot05/TimeSeriesForcasting/README.md

 input window of the data and predicting one time step into the future to effectively recreate the ground truth data.
 In implementation, the time into the future the model needs to predict the surface state at is not constant and depends on different hardware and software limitations.
 This is accounted for during printing by utilizing the cross correlation of the printer position history and printing surface state history to adjust the time into the future to predict.
 Therefore, the model is trained to autoregressively make predictions
-0.4 s into the future, which is larger than the prediction window typically seen during trials (0.15 - 0.35 s).
+0.49 s into the future, which is larger than the prediction window typically seen during trials (0.15 - 0.35 s).

 ## Model Validation Workflow
 For validation, data in the same form as the training data, but from a different sample, is utilized.
 The data is implemented as it would be in on-the-fly printer control, giving a rolling sequence length input window of data to the model.
 The window of data is resampled to have the same time step as the resampled training data and is normalized using the same zero mean and unit variance as the training data.
-The model is used to autoregressively make predictions a constant time into the future, 0.25 s is what it is currently set to and was used for the plots in the two update sections (various prediction times are evaluated in the discussion section).
+The model is used to autoregressively make predictions a constant time into the future, 0.25 s is what it is currently set to and was used for the plots in the two update sections (various prediction times are evaluated in the [Discussion](#discussion) section).
 If the time into the future to predict is not a multiple of the resampled time step, an extra autoregressive output is produced and the predicted point is linearly interpolated between the last two outputs.

 ## Run Instructions